ocaml/ocaml.org/data/rss/janestreet/making-making-better.md

 ---

 <p>We spend a lot of time and effort on training new people, and it never stops for
 long.
-Right now our winter-intern class is ending; in five months we’ll have a slew of new interns to get up to speed, and a few months after that we’ll have an incoming class of new hires.</p>
+Right now our winter-intern class is ending; in five months we&rsquo;ll have a slew of new interns to get up to speed, and a few months after that we&rsquo;ll have an incoming class of new hires.</p>